If you have high-quality frozen embryos, you can use those embryos for subsequent transfers, even if those embryos were made at another clinic.

 Medication purchased through a pharmacy (your insurance may cover this)

 After about two weeks, you’ll take a pregnancy test.
 If the test is positive, we’ll administer another test soon after to make sure the pregnancy is progressing successfully.
 If everything goes well, you’ll be well on your journey to building your family.
-If your pregnancy test is negative, we’ll schedule a follow-up visit to discuss your options.
+If your pregnancy test is negative, we’ll schedule a follow-up visit to discuss your fertility treatment options.